Coconutt69/connect-stm32-with-lego-ev3/README.md

 pos_right = (int32_t) (rx_pos[5]<<24) + (rx_pos[6]<<16) + (rx_pos[7]<<8) + rx_pos[8];
 ```

-Each byte corresponds 8 bits of the `int32_t` type, so they need to be shifted to the right place before added together.
+Each byte corresponds to 8 bits of the `int32_t` type, so they need to be shifted to the right place before added together.

 The received signal can then be used for other stuff, like making a custom speed or position regulator.